-Hi, this is Sarah writing.
+Hi, this is Sarah writing, co-founder of Ladybird Provisions®.
 As a registered dietitian, I have been obsessed with food for a very long time.
 In fact, there was a time that food controlled me.
 It controlled my day-to-day activities, my confidence, my self-worth and my emotional health.
 I used to avoid high fat foods like butter and full fat dairy like the plague and chose sugar-free and fat-free processed foods instead.
 I counted every calorie, knew how much exercise I needed to do to burn-off what I had just consumed, and I would regularly obsess so much about what I shouldn’t be eating that when I did in fact eat the “evil” food, I would binge and feel terrible.
 And the cycle continued.
 Even though I looked healthy, I wasn’t.
 My body wasn’t healthy, and my mind space certainly wasn’t.
 Then, one day it snapped.
 I was tired of obsessing about food.
 I was all-of-a-sudden grossed out by all these processed “sugar free” foods that I once loved.
 My body started craving real food, real fats, real ingredients and I started listening.
 To this day, I listen to my body.
 If I’m hungry, I eat.
 If I crave French fries or ice cream, I eat it – I don’t have an allergy or medical reason not to!
 But on the day-to-day I eat whole, nourishing foods and I have never felt better.
 I no longer have to hop on the scale but when I do, I weigh less now than I did when I micromanaged every calorie.
 I am no longer obsessed with food.
 It is something that I love and am so grateful that I get to enjoy.
 And so I do, I enjoy, and I hope that for each and every one of you too.
 Here are 8 SIMPLE changes that you can make that don’t involve a lot of sacrifice or thought that can help you overcome any dietary hump you may be experiencing.

 - EAT REAL FOOD.
 Despite all the controversies in the field of nutrition, most people agree that the most important thing is to eat real food.
 Real foods are naturally loaded with vitamins, minerals and antioxidants that our bodies need to support our immune systems.
 They are typically low in sugar (they contain no added sugars), they can high in healthy fats and proteins, are good for the gut, and way better for the environment.
 Perhaps most importantly, it takes the focus off dieting and puts it into choosing real, whole foods.
 Choosing whole foods instead of processed/refined foods is one of the easiest things that you can for yourself and your health.
 Sure, it may take some getting used to and a little more planning on your end, but it’s worth it.
 Your health is worth it.
 You are worth it.